Uber only has itself to blame for London license loss

 Meanwhile Uber intones that TfL’s decision will “put more than 40,000 drivers out of work”.
 And claims it’s going to court to “defend the livelihoods of all those drivers”.

 Yes, this really is the same company that studiously avoids ’employing’ any of those thousands of platform dependents — rather it categorizes them as ‘self-employed contractors’.
-Being ‘in work with Uber’ means accepting the risk and responsibility of being precariously managed by a tech entirely beyond your control.
+Being ‘in work with Uber’ means accepting the risk and responsibility of being precariously managed by a technology entirely beyond your control.

 Uber has even tried to monetize that insecurity by selling personal injury and illness insurance its drivers.
 How very innovative indeed!
 Such shame it doesn’t provide sick pay in exchange for sweating toil in the first place.